We use independent professional advisers when looking at some of our complaints.

 Most of our advisers are based in Scotland.
 The benefit of this is that they are fully aware of the Scottish context, which can be different from other parts of the UK.
 It also allows us to get advice directly and quickly.
 In health cases, we also sometimes use the English Parliamentary and Health Service Ombudsman’s panel of clinical advisers, most usually where we don’t have an adviser with a particular specialism.

-Advisers provide us with independent expert advice on what it was reasonable to expect in the circumstances of a case.
-They may explain technical terms and information or point us to relevant guidance and legislation.
-We take their advice into account along with all other evidence and information in deciding whether to uphold a complaint.
+Advisers provide us with independent expert advice on what, in their professional judgement, it was reasonable to expect in the circumstances of a case.
+They explain technical terms and information and point us to relevant guidance and legislation.

-Updated: July 12, 2017
+Updated: December 22, 2017